MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Remediation**

 - Implement less-privileged access on domain machines to allow only specific users the right to create new services.

+## Suspicious VPN connection - Preview

+**Description**

+Azure ATP learns the entity behavior for users VPN connections over a sliding period of one month.
+The VPN-behavior model is based on the following activities: the machines the users logged in to and the locations the users connect from.

+An alert is opened when there is a deviation from the user’s behavior based on machine learning algorithm.

+**Investigation**

+1. Is the user in question supposed to be performing these operations?
+2. Consider the following cases as potential false positives: a user who changed his location, a user that is traveling and connect from a new device.

+**Remediation**

+1. Consider resetting the password of that user.
+This prevents the attacker from creating new VPN connections using the old credentials.
+2. Consider blocking this user from connecting through VPN.

 ## Unusual protocol implementation